 The REOLINK Go has a slightly smaller field of vision than the Argus 2 cameras at only 110 degrees.
 However, this should be suitable for most people’s purposes.
 It has 33-foot Starlight Night Vision so you can clearly see the area around the camera at any time, and there’s a built-in speaker so you can communicate with anyone in the vicinity of the camera through the mobile app.

 The image quality on the MyCommand Solar Trail Camera isn’t quite as high as some of the other cameras on this list.
-The manufacturer says that it has a 12 or 16-megapixel camera, depending on the model you choose, but doesn’t say what type of video quality that translates to.
-It also only has a 90-degree angle of vision, which is smaller than the other solar-powered security cameras listed here.
-However, it does have night vision, so you’ll be able to see any humans or animals that come by at any time.
+It has a 12MP camera for time lapse photos and a 1080p camera for high-quality video.
+It has a 90-degree motion sensor and angle of vision, which is a bit narrow when compared to the other cameras on our list.
+However, it does have high-quality night vision, so you’ll be able to see everything in great detail, no matter what time it is.

 What You Need to Know About Solar-Powered Security Cameras

 Most solar-powered security cameras use WiFi, but they can’t use all WiFi networks.
-Many cameras state in their specs that they only work with 2.4 GHz WiFi networks but they can’t support 5 GHz connections.
-Depending on your network, you may only have access to one of these options or you may have access to both.
+Many cameras state in their specs that they only work with 2.4GHz WiFi networks and cannot support 5GHz connections.
+Although most people have both, it is good to double check before spending money on something you can’t use.

 How We Chose the Best Solar-Powered Security Cameras